Climate action

 How will we achieve our updated climate targets?

-Today, Huhtamaki’s own operations account for approximately 15% of our total GHG emissions, while 85% arise from other parts of the value chain.
-Our climate action plan to achieve the emission reduction targets includes a variety of decarbonization levers aimed at reducing emissions across Scope 1, Scope 2, and Scope 3.
+Huhtamaki’s own operations account for slightly over 10% of our total GHG emissions, while nearly 90% come from other parts of the value chain.
+To achieve our climate targets, we are implementing variety of decarbonization levers though our climate action plan that reduces emissions across Scope 1, Scope 2, and Scope 3.

 Our main reduction levers are:

-• Scope 1: replacementof fossil fuels (mainly natural gas) with electrification, biofuels or other lower carbon options.
+• Scope 1: replacing fossil fuels (primarily natural gas) with electrification, biofuels or other lower-carbon alternatives.

-• Scope 2: purchase more energy made with renewables or other lower-carbon options for our operations.
+• Scope 2: purchasing more energy made with renewables or other lower-carbon options for our operations.

 • Scope 3: prioritizing engagement with suppliers that demonstrate low emissions intensity offering, as well as increasing the renewable and recycled content in products.

-You can find more details in our Annual Report.
+You can read more about our progress in our Annual Report.

 Turning ambition into action